 The scenario outlined in this tutorial assumes that you already have the following prerequisites:

-- A user account in Azure AD with permission to configure provisioning (for example, Application Administrator, Cloud Application administrator, Application Owner, or Global Administrator).
+- A user account in Microsoft Entra ID with permission to configure provisioning (for example, Application Administrator, Cloud Application administrator, Application Owner, or Global Administrator).

 - The Tenant URL and Secret Token.